Zahra Raissi, Christian Gogolin, Arnau Riera, and Antonio Acín

 |Phys.
 Rev. Lett.
 112, 130403 (2014)|

 M. Kliesch, C. Gogolin, M. J. Kastoryano, A. Riera, and J. Eisert

 This work is concerned with thermal quantum states of Hamiltonians on spin and fermionic lattice systems with short range interactions.
-We provide results leading to a local definition of temperature, which has been an open problem in the context of nanoscale systems.
-Technically, we derive a truncation formula for thermal states.
-The truncation error is exactly given by a generalized covariance.
-For this covariance we prove exponential clustering of correlations above a universal critical temperature.
-The proof builds on a percolation argument originally used to approximate thermal states by matrix-product operators.
-As a corollary we obtain that above a the critical temperature, thermal states are stable against distant Hamiltonian perturbations and we obtain a model independent upper bound on critical temperatures, such as the Curie temperature.
-Moreover, our results imply that above the critical temperature local expectation values can be approximated efficiently in the error and the system size.
+We provide results leading to a local definition of temperature, thereby extending the notion of "intensivity of temperature" to interacting quantum models.
+More precisely, we derive a perturbation formula for thermal states.
+The influence of the perturbation is exactly given in terms of a generalized covariance.
+For this covariance, we prove exponential clustering of correlations above a universal critical temperature that upper bounds physical critical temperatures such as the Curie temperature.
+As a corollary, we obtain that above the critical temperature, thermal states are stable against distant Hamiltonian perturbations.
+Moreover, our results imply that above the critical temperature, local expectation values can be approximated efficiently in the error and the system size.